justaashir/justaashir.com/blog/posts/amezmo-the-modern-tool-for-php-app-hosting-and-its-amazing.md

 title: Amezmo - The modern tool for PHP app hosting and it's amazing
 url: Amezmo - PHP app hosting platform
 carn: https://dev.to/justaashir/amezmo-the-modern-tool-for-php-app-hosting-and-it-s-amazing-20lj
+description: >-
+  The modern tool to automate your deploy process, so you focus on your apps not servers.
+Just Connect your‌ Github, and Amezmo will deploy it to an internal domain, with Private Subnet IP.
+  There is no extra step for deployment.  you just push your code, and we at Amezmo handle all the servers.
 date: 2019-11-13T07:56:38.738Z
 tags:
   - php